mdghayman/battle_knights/README.md

 ### Summary

-* To execute a simple version of the game, and view the final output: run the file `MVP.py`.
+* To execute a simple version of the game, and view the final output: run the file `MVP.py` (minimum viable product).
 * To execute an ASCII art version of the game, with turn by turn illustration, and view the final output: run the file `run.py`.

 ### Introduction